Disruptive Tech & How it Will Affect Your Business

 Director of Federal Affairs, NRCA

-Drawing on her experience over a decade on Capitol Hill, Deb Mazol will provide insight on what to expect in the 118th Congress, focusing on opportunities and challenges for the roofing industry in her role as Director of Federal Affairs at the National Roofing Contractors Association.
+Drawing on her experience on Capitol Hill and in the roofing industry, Deborah Mazol will provide insight on what to expect leading up to the 2024 elections, focusing on opportunities and challenges for the industry in her role as Director of Federal Affairs at the National Roofing Contractors Association.

-Kyle Thomas, executive vice president of Thomas Industries Inc., Mobile, Ala., is chairman of the board for the National Roofing Contractors Association.
-Thomas was elected during NRCA’s 135th Annual Convention held Jan.
-30-Feb.
-3 in New Orleans and will serve during the 2022-23 fiscal year.
-His term began June 1, 2022.
+Kyle Thomas, executive vice president of Thomas Industries Inc., Mobile, Ala., is immediate past chairman of the board for the National Roofing Contractors Association.
+Kyle served during the 2022-23 fiscal year.